 As we were preparing to eat under the deep twilight sky, Campbell pointed out what was going on in the heavens above us.
 At that very moment, he said, as the sun was slipping below the edge of the earth to the west, the full moon was rising over the brown brink of the horizon to the east.
 Joe explained that as the sun was setting, the Greeks imagined, in its last ray it shot forth an arrow that wounded the full moon.
 And it was for that reason that the moon would then begin to wane until reborn two weeks later when it would rise with the rising sun.

-Campbell also said, under that darkening azure sky with the great lunar globe ascending with ponderous majesty, that now the most powerful image in the mythological imagination--indeed since the crucifixion of Jesus--is the vision of the earth from the surface of the moon taken by the Apollo astronauts.
+Campbell also said, under that darkening azure sky with the great lunar globe ascending with ponderous majesty, that now the most powerful image in the mythological imagination--indeed since the crucifixion of Jesus--is the vision of the Earth from lunar orbit over the surface of the moon taken by the Apollo 8 astronauts, Christmas Eve 1968.
 It signified that for the first time the Earth was able to look back on itself through the eyes it had grown in human beings.
 The planet had evolved self-awareness.

 That Campbell could entertain both the ancient mythological image and the modern scientific accomplishment as evidences of the dynamics of consciousness impressed me.
 From Campbell, I learned a certain enlightenment: that achieving perspective is the highest enterprise of the spiritual life.
 After all, it's all metaphor.
 The goal is to be able to understand truth from over and above, and to not make others wrong for how they see the world differently.
 That was also the message I'd discovered in my homosexuality: that being gay meant being outside the narrow confines of "normalcy," over and above the opinions of people, so that one could see, with critical distance, from a higher perspective and discover that nobody was wrong--us especially.